Techtonica/curriculum/projects/week-1-worksheet.md

-# Project 0 - Week 1 Assessment
+# Project 0 - Week 1 Worksheet

 ### Overview
 - Demonstrate your knowledge from week 1 by answering questions using vim on the command line.